jank-lang/jank-lang.org/resources/src/blog/2026-09-04-better-and-better.md

 In today's modern C++ compilers, there's no standard, portable way to get a stack trace.
 Coming from the JVM, this may sound surprising, but it's par for course in the native world.
 Even worse, jank is JIT compiling C++ code and we want to get accurate stack traces which include those frames as well.
+Even worse, we need to map some of that C++ back to actual jank code.
 So, in order to get beautiful, accurate stack traces for jank's uncaught runtime exceptions, there was a lot of work to be done.
 Check out the results!

 <div class="wide-figure">